vimus/libmpd-haskell/README.md

 In general, patches that fix bugs are the most critical and should be released quickly (bumping the last version component).
 Remember, all deviations from the MPD protocol specification are considered bugs.
-All bugs that exist in `master` should be fixed there first, and then forward-ported to other branches.

 In some cases, say when the MPD protocol changes to the point of not being backwards compatible, a bump in at least the minor version is required.